 - Local anaesthetic creams.

-- Amitriptyline tablets at night.
+- Amitriptyline or other oral tricyclic taken at night.

-- Anticonvulsant agents including gabapentin.
+- Anticonvulsant agents including gabapentin and pregabalin.